Home » Recipes » Holidays » S’mores Chocolates with Marshmallow Fluff

 If chocolate molds have never been used or have been washed with soap, lightly oil and remove all excess oil before starting.
 This will help chocolates come out clean and will add a beautiful sheen.
 When done with chocolate molds rinse with warm water and dry thoroughly.
 Avoid any water when working with chocolate.
 If chocolate comes in contact with water it will cause white spots or streaks.
 When chocolates are fully set and chilled they should slip right out of molds.

-3 thoughts on “S’mores Chocolates”
+3 thoughts on “S’mores Chocolates with Marshmallow Fluff”

 Leave a Comment